When I was digging for this info, this site helped me a lot. There's a lot of text there, so I'm going to simplify it a little.

 These claws are Ethereal.
 It will be hard to find similar claws on a normal server.
-Requirements will be others for a non-eth claw, and therefore the value of your dexterity.
+Requirements will be different for a non-eth claw, and therefore the value of your dexterity.

 For example, when using non-eth WF (dex Req 108) in addition to the perf Anihm, perf Torch, and perf SD (total of 85 dexterity) you will need to get 15 more dexterity (from rings, for example) for 100 dexterity.
 After inserting a 9 dex jewel in your right claw, your dex will become 109 and WF will be able to equip.

 ^all this is assuming you want to have base dexterity.
-If you don't have all the items I mentioned above — you can just put some points in dexterity, but in that case be sure to choose a right armor base for Strength Bug.
+If you don't have all the items I mentioned above, you can just put some points in dexterity, but in that case, be sure to choose the right armor base for Strength Bug.

 Here is a perfect option for a WW-Sin (Ghost/Hybrid):

 Don't forget that AWSM Bug is intended only for convenience.
-For a serious face duels/bet duels, where every detail is important, it is advantageous to gear something like this.
+For some serious face duels/bet duels, where every detail is important, it is advantageous to gear something like this.

 In this case, affix "+2 to Assassin Skills" is sacrificed for 50% OW, but it's not about that.